Baselios Geevarghese I: Early life

 Bava was born in the ancient orthodox Vallikkattu Karuchira family in Vakathanam, Kottayam district on 11 January 1870.
 After basic education at his native place, Vakathanam, at Kottayam he mastered in Syriac, the liturgical language of the church.
 He opted to become a sanyasi priest and at a very young age of sixteen, he was ordained as a deacon.
 The bishop Kadavil Paulose Mar Athanasius (Aluva) was his spiritual teacher with whom he spent years as secretary.
-He was ordained as a priest and remban by Kadavil Mar Athanasius in 1896.
+He was ordained as a priest and ramban by Kadavil Mar Athanasius in 1896.

 After the demise of his teacher in 1907, he moved from Aluva to Vallikkattu dayara at Vakathanam, where he spent the rest of his life.
-He was consecrated bishop at the historical Niranam Church in February 1913 by the Syriac Orthodox Patriarch of Antioch Ignatius Abdul Masih II assisted by the Catholicos Baseliose Paulose I. The new bishop assumed the name Geevarghese Mar Phelexinose (or Philoxenos) and was given charges of Kottayam and Angamaly dioceses.
+He was consecrated bishop at the historical Niranam Church on 9 February 1913 by the Syriac Orthodox Patriarch of Antioch Ignatius Abdul Masih II assisted by the Catholicos Baseliose Paulose I. The new bishop assumed the name Geevarghese Mar Philexinos (or Philoxenos) and was given charges of Kottayam and Angamaly dioceses.